Coko7/Coko7/SKILL_BACKGROUND.md

   - Experimented with Symfony and Laravel
 - 2019:
   - Did some image processing with Python and CV2 (basics of AI stuff)
   - Did a full VBA internship and for some reason, ended up remaking Excel inside Excel (project was fun but VBA sucks)
+  - Spent some time trying to fix the room generation algorithm from last year
+  - In the end, the algorithm was working well 99% of the time
   - Started software engineering curriculum
   - First time using Linux, dual boot install of Ubuntu 18 and Windows 10
   - Did even more C programming